 It might shock you at this point (since I certainly haven’t recommended this before) but the best thing you can do is practice, practice, practice.
 Invite friends to stump you with difficult, off-the-wall, or even hostile questions.
 Practice staying calm, positive, and enthusiastic when faced with the unexpected—my suggestion is usually to take a deep breath before reacting, and try to smile.

-Derek Attig is Assistant Director for Student Outreach at the Graduate College Career Development Office.
-After earning a PhD in History here at Illinois, Derek worked in nonprofit communications and instructional development before joining the Career Development team.
-A devotee of libraries and all things peculiar, Derek is currently writing a book about bookmobiles.
+Derek Attig is the Assistant Dean of Career Development & Professional Development for the Graduate College.
+After earning a PhD in History here at Illinois, Derek worked in nonprofit communications and instructional development before joining the Graduate College.